 What we’ve got now is an infrastructure in Westminster which is providing accurate and good quality data and for us that is incredibly valuable information.

-Kieran Fitsall, Westminster City Council
+Kieran Fitsall, Head of Service Improvement & Transformation, Westminster City Council

 The functionality means that motorists now have a much better chance of finding an available and suitable parking space quickly and easily, reducing the amount of time spent idling / circling; increasing occupancy in previously under-used bays; ensuring a better driver experience and reducing the number of parking overstays.